Mental Performance Coaching vs. Sport Psychology for Golfers

 Clinical training provides a rigorous, evidence-based understanding of how the mind actually functions under stress — not just familiarity with performance frameworks, but a deep working knowledge of attention, emotional regulation, cognitive load, and the psychological mechanisms that drive competitive behavior.
 That depth informs the coaching without making it clinical.
 It means the frameworks being applied are grounded in something more substantial than borrowed business psychology or self-help methodology.

-The CMPC credential — Certified Mental Performance Consultant, the professional standard in applied sport psychology — ensures that the performance side of the work meets a recognized competency standard as well.
+The CMPC credential — Certified Mental Performance Consultant (AASP), the professional standard in applied sport psychology — ensures that the performance side of the work meets a recognized competency standard as well.
 It is not a credential acquired after a weekend course.
 It requires supervised experience, demonstrated applied competency, and ongoing professional development.

 The Credential Question